Eye Care Professionals can’t say it enough: regular eye exams are essential to preserving your eye health and vision.

 - People over the age of 65 should have their eyes examined every year.
 As people grow older, they are at a higher risk of developing many serious eye conditions that could be avoided, treated, or corrected with regular eye exams.

-What age is appropriate for a child to have his/her first eye exam?
+What is an appropriate age for a child’s first eye exam?

-A child should have his/her first vision evaluation by the age of three, and annually thereafter.
-If there are any concerns regarding a child’s vision an examination should be arranged as soon as possible.
+Eye health tests should start at 6-12 months and continue annually thereafter.
+If there are any concerns regarding a child’s vision, an examination should be arranged as soon as possible.

 How can I prevent my vision from getting worse?

 A regular eye examination is the best way to ensure healthy eyes and good vision.
-For optimal eye health it is important to maintain a well-balanced diet that is high in fruits and vegetables, and refrain from smoking.
-To avoid eye strain, make sure you are wearing the proper glasses for the task and take frequent breaks from long visual tasks such as computer work.
-Follow the 20/20/20 rule: for every 20 minutes at the computer refocus on something 20 feet (or further) away for at least 20 seconds
+For optimal eye health, it is important to maintain a well-balanced diet and exercise schedule, and refrain from smoking.

 Can I use my eyeglasses prescription to buy over-the-counter contact lenses?

-No. In order to purchase contact lenses you must first be properly fitted by your Eye Care Professional.
+No, contact lenses and prescription glasses are different.
+To purchase contact lenses, you must first be properly fitted by your Eye Care Professional.
 Because contact lenses sit on your eye, your prescription will also most likely be modified to correct the difference in where the corrective lens sits.
-There are also important parameters that are to be taken into account, in addition to your prescription.
-This includes the base curve and diameter of the contact lenses, which are not included in glasses prescriptions.
-If you do not have the correct parameters based on your corneal measurements and observations during your contact lens fitting, your corneal health may be compromised.

 Why is it important to use a valid contact lens prescription?